Diffusion Model-Augmented Behavioral Cloning: Environment Task Details

 \myparagraph{Description} The \cheetah{} is a 2D robot with 17 states, indicating the status of each joint.
 The goal of this task is to exert torque on the joints to control the robot to walk toward x-direction.
 The agent would grant positive rewards for forward movement and negative rewards for backward movement.

 \myparagraph{Evaluation} We evaluate each learned policy with $30$ episodes and three random seeds and compare our method with the baselines regarding the average returns of episodes.
 The return of an episode is accumulated from all the time steps of an episode.
-An episode terminates when the agent is unhealthy (\ie ill conditions predefined in the environment) or the maximum episode length ($1000$) is reached.

 \myparagraph{Expert Dataset} The expert dataset consists of $5$ trajectories with $5k$ state-action pairs provided by~\citet{walkerdemo}.

 \myparagraph{Description} \walker{} requires an agent to walk toward x-coordinate as fast as possible while maintaining its balance.
 The 17D state consists of angles of joints, angular velocities of joints, and velocities of the x and z-coordinate of the top.
 The 6D action specifies the torques to be applied on each joint of the walker avatar.